electron-userland/electron-builder/docs/code-signing.md

 # How to disable Code Signing during the build process on macOS

-To disable Code Signing when building for OS X leave all the above vars unset except for CSC_IDENTITY_AUTO_DISCOVERY which needs to be set to 'false'
+To disable Code Signing when building for macOS leave all the above vars unset except for CSC_IDENTITY_AUTO_DISCOVERY which needs to be set to 'false'

 This can be done by running `export CSC_IDENTITY_AUTO_DISCOVERY=false`